-The History window is displayed after the calibration part number is selected.
+The History window is displayed when the NEXT button is selected (Figure 66).
 This feature displays the calibration file Revision History, Calibration File (part number) and Revision Description.

-If this window displays a calibration file that does not match the calibration part number on the calibration label, click on the Back button to choose the correct calibration file.
+If this window displays a calibration file that does not match the model listed on the genset engine label, click on the Back button to choose the correct calibration file.